Claire Jones (harpist)

 Claire Jones (born in 1985) is a Welsh harpist who held the title of Official Harpist to the Prince of Wales from 2007 to 2011.

 Career

 Jones began playing the harp at the age of 10; she performed for the Queen and Duke of Edinburgh when she was 16.
 In 2007, she was one of the inaugural winners of The Prince of Wales’s Advanced Study in Music Award, and was appointed as the Prince's official harpist for a 3-year term.
 During the previous year, she had won the harp solo at the National Eisteddfod of Wales, been a finalist at the Third International Harp Contest in France, and won the Royal College of Music Harp Competition.
-She performed at the wedding of the Duke and Duchess of Cambridge in 2011 and is an ambassador for The Prince's Foundation for Children and The Arts.
+She performed at the wedding of Prince William and Catherine Middleton in 2011 and is an ambassador for The Prince's Foundation for Children and The Arts.